 2021 Turkish Grand Prix

 For the first time since 2011, fans were able to watch from the grandstands at the Turkish Grand Prix.
 Ahead of the race weekend, Intercity boss Vural Ak commented that 100,000 fans were expected to be in attendance for the race weekend.
-The official attendance figures have not been released.
+The official attendance figures show 190,000 fans flocked to the track over the race weekend.
 Around 35,000 fans were expected from abroad.

 2021 United States Grand Prix